zoffixznet/JSON-Meth/README.md

 figures out whether you want to encode a Perl data structure to JSON or decode a JSON string to a Perl data structure.

+The name `JSON::Meth` is formed from
+`**Meth**od`, which is the distinctive feature of this module.

 # EXPORTS

 ## `$j` variable

 The module exports a single variable `$j`.
-To encode/decode JSON, simply make a method call on your data, with `$j` as the name of the method (see SYNOPSIS).
+To encode/decode JSON, simply make a method call on your data, with `$j` as the name of the method (see SYNOPSIS and THE MAGIC sections).

+# THE MAGIC

+The result of the last decode/encode operation is stored internally by the module and you can access that data by using `$j` variable as if it contained that result.
+To get the results of **encode** operation, simply stringify `$j` (e.g. by interpolating it: `"$j"`).

 # PREFIX/POSTFIX